Total credit hours: 65

 Students who complete this program may have opportunities to continue their education through the following 4-year institutions:

 - Franklin University

 - Guilford College

 - High Point University

 Full-time and part-time schedules are available.

-See below for an example of a full time pathway.
+See below for an example of a part time pathway.

-All of the courses in this program will be offered during daytime hours or online.
+All of the courses in this program will be offered during virtual evening hours or online.